broeker/cosmos/README.md

 * Netlify serverless function support
   ✨✨✨

+## Notes

+* By default we use a robots.txt to prevent Google et al from crawling these sites
+* If you have a public site to share with the world, remove this file!

 ## Caveats/TODOs

 Netlify CMS is fully integrated and working, but not documented.
 Coming soon!